oracle-devrel/technology-engineering/cloud-architecture/oracle-apps-erp/ebs-migration/ebs-starterpack/files/ebs-migration-template-v1.md

 *Example:*

 Proposed plan is to move EBS Application server (\_12.2) in the compute VM shapes on the latest OS and kernel version (which is supported).
-On-Premises RAC Database (**19c**) will be migrated to a VM-DB RAC system based on a Multi-tenant Architecture.
+On-Premises RAC Database (**19c**) will be migrated to a VM-DB RAC system based on a multitenant architecture.

 Oracle Cloud Infrastructure Web Application Firewall (WAF) helps you make your endpoints more secure by monitoring and filtering out potentially malicious traffic.
 It is a cloud-based, Payment Card Industry (PCI) compliant, global security service that protects applications from malicious and unwanted internet traffic.